nabil828/comp4537-f22/Mongoose-Tutorial/readme.md

 <details>
 <summary>
-`unicrons` or may be `unicorn`?
+`unicorns` or may be `unicorn`?
 </summary>
 > The first argument is the singular name of the collection your model is for.
 Mongoose automatically looks for the plural, lowercased version of your model name.
-Thus, for the example above, the model Tank is for the tanks collection in the database.
+Thus, for the example above, the model `aUnicornModel` is for the unicorns collection in the database.

 I think you might run intro troubles if you don't have your collection named in plural in mongodb
 </details>